EFLFE/EasyWFC/README.md

 I should note that I wrote this code from scratch instead of rewriting the original project, so while I think my approach is correct, it may differ significantly from the original.
 I tried reverse-engineering the algorithm based on the readme, the included GIFs, and the comments people have made about it.

+## EFLFE's edition

+Corrected the interface and move rendered the image generation to a pool threading.

 ## Purpose

 The main goals of this project are: